-This is the way to get someone on YOUR side in the TV news
+This is the way to get someone on YOUR side in New Media and TV news.

 WHO IS YOUR TV News Mentor?